junhong-huang/napSeeker/README.md

 # napSeeker

-napSeeker: A computational software for identifying non-capped RNA from NAP-seq data.
+napSeeker: A computational software for identifying non-capped RNA from NAP-seq data.<BR>
 How to cite: Junhong Huang, NAP-seq reveals novel classes of structured noncoding RNAs with regulatory functions, napSeeker: v1.0.0, DOI: 10.5281/zenodo.10657483, 2024

 Overview: